-SOLO (Search Oxford Libraries Online) is the main search engine for library collections across Oxford, providing access to information in over 100 Oxford libraries including circa eight million bibliographic records and more than 13 million item records.
+SOLO (Search Oxford Libraries Online) is the main search engine for library collections across Oxford, providing access to information in over 100 Oxford libraries including around eight million bibliographic records and more than 13 million item records.
 It offers a one-stop search and delivery solution for quickly accessing Oxford’s main library information resources regardless of type, format or location.
 These include ORA (Oxford University Research Archive), OxLIP+ (currently over 800 e-resource databases) and OU E-Journals (over 28,000 e-journals).
-Single Sign-On with your student credentials offers easy access to subscription resources, whether on- or off-campus.
-Visit the SOLO website.
-Find more information on finding resources at the Bodleian Libraries.
+As a student you'll have easy self-service access to subscription resources, whether on- or off-campus through the SOLO website.
+You can find more information on finding resources at the Bodleian Libraries on their website.

 Museums and collections